mwang127/MATH-503-Notes/README.md

 # MATH-503-Notes
 This is a collection of notes for MATH 503 Algebra I at Binghamton University in Spring 2022.
-These notes are publicisezed under the permission of Prof. Marcin Mazur.
+These notes are publicized under the permission of Prof. Marcin Mazur.

 # License
 Distributed under APACHE-2.0.
 See `LICENSE.txt` for more information.